Aigengoku/Othermod/README.md

 gambler chip: 1/10 chance to get 66 chips

 knurples: +40 chips per hand

+william: +1 handsize, +10 mult, +100 chips per boss blind

+purple deck joker: +3 hands and discards

+chartreuse deck joker: +2$ for every remaining hand, +1$ for every remaining discard and +1$ interest (yes it's like green deck and to the moon had a baby and then divorced)

 Pack size WUMBO: pick 3 cards out of 7